JinsonWu/Auto_Checkout_Counter_with_Merchandise_Classification/README.md

 Our dataset is composed of merchandise with various backgrounds because customer is not constrainted to take the photo in a specific environment.
 We are eager to train a robust model that could accomodate to diversified images.
 There are three major types of backgrounds, indoor, market & store, and pure color.
 Each type contains 80 photos, there are 240 images in total.

 ## Models
 **ResNet34**, **tiny-YOLOv2**, and **tiny-YOLOv4** are main models we researched on.
 A small batch training conducted in advance to compare performance (accuracy and frame rate) between models.
 Tiny-YOLOv4 surpassed the other two models in these aspects with huge gap.

+*Darkflow Weight&Img (Darknet's are inside the directory): https://drive.google.com/drive/folders/12Zaba2ZmzIQqDfZrd6Eup72dORZuPKx_?usp=sharing*

 ## Training
 Training specs are shown below (there are set up to be surroundings like real embedded system):